 If the value of your pension savings in a year (including pension savings outside of the L G P S) is more than the annual allowance, the excess will be taxed as income.

-The Government reduced the A A from £255,000 to £50,000 from 6 April 2011, and then reduced it again to £40,000 from 6 April 2014.
-Further changes to the annual allowance were made for higher earners from 6 April 2016.
-These changes are covered in more detail later in this factsheet.
+The standard annual allowance has increased to £60,000 from 6 April 2023.
+For the tax years 2016/17 to 2022/23 it was £40,000.

-Table 1 - Annual allowance rates since 2011
+The annual allowance for some members will be lower than the standard annual allowance.
+You can find more information about when a different annual allowance will apply later in this factsheet.